YolandaBrown/Portfolio/README.md

 # Professional-Resume
-My first portfolio of projects along with previous work experience, certifications, education and interests.
+A portfolio of projects I have completed along with my resume.